domkris/AuthDemo/README.md

 10. **Explore the Endpoints**: Once the application is running, you can explore the available API endpoints.
 Refer to the [API Endpoints](#api-endpoints) section below for a summary list of endpoints and their descriptions.

-11. **Interact with Endpoints**: Use tools like [Postman](https://www.postman.com/downloads/), [curl](https://curl.se/download.html) or build-in Swagger UI to interact with the endpoints.
-You can send requests to endpoints such as login, logout, create user, manage chores, etc.
+11. **Interact with Endpoints**: Use tools like [Postman](https://www.postman.com/downloads/), [curl](https://curl.se/download.html) or the built-in Swagger UI to interact with the endpoints.
+You can send requests to endpoints such as login, logout, create users, manage chores, etc.

 12. **Follow the Tutorial**: For a detailed understanding of how authorization and authentication are implemented within the application, refer to the tutorial provided in the repository.
 The tutorial offers step-by-step guidance and explanations on key concepts and functionalities.